 The directions also mention several short cuts which cut out some of its ascents.

-There is an hourly off-peak service between London Victoria and Box Hill & Westhumble, taking 50-55 minutes.
-Unusually, there is a more frequent service on Sundays: half-hourly from Victoria, plus (in summer) an hourly service from Waterloo.
-At other times most trains from Dorking do not call at Box Hill.
+There is an hourly off-peak service between Victoria and Box Hill & Westhumble, taking 50-55 minutes.
+Unusually there is a more frequent service on Sundays: half-hourly from Victoria, plus (in summer) an hourly service from Waterloo.
+At other times most Dorking trains do not call at Box Hill.

-A return to Dorking Stations is valid for travel back from Dorking Deepdene (via Redhill and East Croydon) as well as on the direct line from Dorking (Main) via Box Hill & Westhumble, and from some stations is actually slightly cheaper.
-The cheapest ticket is a “Southern Only” return from London Victoria to Dorking.
+A return to Dorking Stations is valid for travel back from Dorking Deepdene via Redhill and East Croydon as well as on the direct line from Dorking (Main) via Box Hill & Westhumble (and is no more expensive than a Box Hill return from most stations).
+The cheapest ticket from London is a “Southern Only” return to Dorking.

 From Mickleham you could take London bus 465 to Dorking or Leatherhead if you want to finish the walk after lunch.
 There are no other public transport options in the afternoon until you descend from Box Hill, when you are close to the rail stations.